ilyainyushin/ISMessages/README.md

 ```
 ###Presenting notification

-All messages can simply presented **without** customization and callback via static method call:
+All messages can simply presented **without** customization and callback action via static method call:
 ```objective-c
 [ISMessages showCardAlertWithTitle:@"This is your title!"
             message:@"This is your message!"